-The Company has started the process of preparation of its consolidated financial statements for the first quarter of 2022 in accordance with IFRS effective for year 2022 whereas the individual financial statements will be included therein.
-In accordance with the planned dates, the management expects the consolidated financial statements to be issue no later than 30 May 2022 after which date the report will be publicly available to third parties.
+The Company has started the process of preparation of its consolidated annual financial statements for the first quarter of 2023 in accordance with IFRS effective for year 2023 whereas the individual annual financial statements will be included therein.
+In accordance with the planned dates, the management expects the consolidated annual financial statements to be approved for issue no later than 30.05.2023 by the Board of Directors of the company after which date the report will be publicly available to third parties.